-Options Description

-Sandbox Detection Enable Sandbox Detection.
+Options Description Sandbox Detection Enable Sandbox Detection.
 Enable or disable the eye icon to show or hide this feature from the end user in FortiClient.

-Server

-Options Description FortiSandbox Select Appliance to configure connection to an on-premise FortiSandbox appliance or Cloud to configure connection to FortiSandbox Cloud.
-FortiSandbox Cloud offers a more affordable alternative to a FortiSandbox appliance, since it is a cloud service that does not need to be hosted on-site.
+Server FortiSandbox Select Appliance to configure connection to an on-premise FortiSandbox appliance or Cloud to configure connection to FortiSandbox Cloud.
+FortiSandbox Cloud offers a more affordable alternative to a FortiSandbox appliance, since it is a cloud service that you do not need to host on-site.
 However, FortiSandbox Cloud does not offer the full range of features that a FortiSandbox appliance offers.
 See Appendix F - FortiCloud Sandbox.
 IP address/Hostname Enter the FortiSandbox's IP address or hostname.
 Click Test Connection to ensure that EMS can communicate with FortiSandbox.
 This option is only available for a FortiSandbox appliance.
 Username Optional.
 Enter the FortiSandbox username.
 This option is only available for a FortiSandbox appliance.
-The username is necessary to view detailed FortiSandbox reports on the Sandbox Events tab.
+When using a FortiSandbox appliance, the username is necessary to view detailed FortiSandbox reports on the Sandbox Events tab.
 See Viewing Sandbox event details on page 80.
 Password Optional.
 Enter the FortiSandbox password.
 This option is only available for a FortiSandbox appliance.
-The password is necessary to view detailed FortiSandbox reports on the Sandbox Events tab.
+When using a FortiSandbox appliance, the password is necessary to view detailed FortiSandbox reports on the Sandbox Events tab.
 See Viewing Sandbox event details on page 80.
-Region Select the desired region.
-This option is only available for FortiSandbox Cloud.
+Region FortiSandbox Cloud region.
+See Configuring Fortinet Services settings on page 188.
+Time Zone FortiSandbox Cloud time zone.
+See Configuring Fortinet Services settings on page 188.
 License Status Displays the Sandbox Cloud license status.
 Using FortiSandbox Cloud requires an additional license.
 See FortiClient EMS on page 20.

-Inspection Mode None: FortiClient does not send any files to FortiSandbox for inspection.
-All High-Risk Exts: FortiClient inspects all supported high-risk file extensions and sends to FortiSandbox as appropriate.
+Options Description Inspection Mode Select one of the following: None: FortiClient does not send any files to FortiSandbox for inspection.
+High-Risk Files: FortiClient inspects all supported high-risk files and sends to FortiSandbox as appropriate.
 All Supported Extensions: FortiClient inspects all supported file extensions and sends to FortiSandbox as appropriate.
+This option is only available for a FortiSandbox appliance.
 Excluded File Extensions Select a file extension to exclude from FortiSandbox scanning.
 You can select multiple file extensions.
 Wait for FortiSandbox Results before Allowing File Access Have the endpoint user wait for FortiSandbox scanning results before being allowed access to files.
 Set the timeout in seconds.
 Deny Access to File When There Is No Sandbox Result Deny access to downloaded files if there is no FortiSandbox result.
 This may happen if FortiSandbox is offline.
 File Submission Optio ns All Files Executed from Removable Media Submit all files executed on removable media, such as USB drives, to FortiSandbox for analysis.
 All Files Executed from Mapped Network Drives Submit all files executed from mapped network drives.
 All Web Downloads Submit all web downloads.
 All Email Downloads Submit all email downloads.

-Options Description Remediation Actions Action Choose Quarantine or Alert & Notify for infected files.
-The user can access the file after FortiClient submits the file to FortiSandbox for analysis.
-FortiClient quarantines the file only if FortiSandbox reports the file as malicious.
-Exceptions Exclude Files from Trusted Sources Exclude files signed by trusted sources from FortiSandbox submission.
-Exclude Specified Folders/Files Exclude specified folders/files from FortiSandbox submission.
-You must also create the exclusion list.
+Remediation Actions Action Choose Quarantine or Alert & Notify for infected files.
+The user can access the file depending on Wait for FortiSandbox Results before Allowing File Access and Deny Access to File When There Is No Sandbox Result configuration.
+Whether FortiClient quarantines the file depends on if FortiSandbox reports the file as malicious and the Sandbox <detect_level> setting.</detect_level> Exceptions Exclude Files from Trusted Sources Exclude files signed by trusted sources from FortiSandbox submission.
+Following is a list of sources trusted by FortiSandbox: • Microsoft • Fortinet • Mozilla • Windows • Google • Skype • Apple • Yahoo!